rfletcher/safari-json-formatter/README.md

 Once installed, load any valid JSON document.
 [This project's most recent commit][2] makes a good example.

+#### Version History

+### 1.1
+* Added folding of arrays, objects and long strings
+* Added setting for auto-folding of long strings (default: on)
+* Added setting for "long string" threshold (default 512 bytes)
+* Added a "toggle formatting" button to switch between formatted and original JSON
+* Bug Fixes

 #### Caveats
 The extension aims to produce the same JSON string that's been loaded as input, but because the original JSON has actually been parsed, some transformation may